javiercasman/Zork/README.md

 ![alt text](https://github.com/javiercasman/Zork/blob/main/Zork/map.png?raw=true)

 To end the game, you have to find the Amulet at the Gallery, then use it in the Garden.
 However, there is a hostile Troll guarding it, lurking around the Cellar and its surroundings!
-You must kill him to get the key that will you allow to escape from the house.
+You must kill him (strongly recommended doing it with the Sword found at the Entry) to get the key that will you allow to escape from the house.

 ## 5. Unique features
 I added some extra features that were not included on the main ones at the PDF, you could notice some of them on the commands list.
 These are: